tytydraco/yessleep/out/I_Got_a_Ride_From_A_Friend_and_Now_My_Vacation_Has_Turned_Into_A_Nightmare_Part_1.md

 &#x200B;

-“Oh……It’s you….I was wondering when you’d come back.”
-His voice strained, as if the cords were calcified with disuse, and I feared that they might snap under the strain of his words, so I filled the space with my own.
+“Oh……It’s you….I was wondering when you’d come back.”His voice strained, as if the cords were calcified with disuse, and I feared that they might snap under the strain of his words, so I filled the space with my own.

 &#x200B;